byui-cse/cse450-course/source/module-01/preparation-02.md

 ## Textbook Reading

-!!!note "Optional Statistics Review"

-	If it's been a while since you've studied statistics, and are feeling a bit rusty, it would probably be a good idea to review these sections from appendix A first:
+Read the following sections from Appendix A of *Machine Learning and Predictive Data Analytics*.

 * A.1 - Descriptive Statistics for Continuous Features
 * A.2 - Descriptive Statistics for Categorical Features
 * A.3 - Populations and Samples

-* Read Chapter 3 (Data Exploration) in *Machine Learning and Predictive Data Analytics*.
+Them read the following sections of Chapter 3 of *Machine Learning and Predictive Data Analytics*.

+* 3.1 - The Data Quality Report
+* 3.2 - Getting to Know the Data
+* 3.3 - Identifying Data Quality Issues
+* 3.4 - Handling Data Quality Issues